VGFXOpenGL

 Lensflares Lensflares Lensflares Lensflares Lensflares

-• Extreme realistic muzzle flash effects for 3D shooter
+• Realistic muzzle flash effects for 3D shooter

-• Outstanding dazzling electro schock and laser/plasma gun effects
+• Dazzling electro shock and laser/plasma gun effects

 Special Effect Special Effect Special Effect Special Effect Special Effect